chadgauth/portfolio/src/content/blog/git-good.md

 var videoQuality = '1080p';
 ```

-Professor CodeWise continued,  "Comments are useful when they provide insight into the 'why', especially when dealing with non-trivial business logic.
-However, if you feel the need to describe the 'what', your variable or function names might not be clear enough."
+Colonel CodeWise scowled,  "Comments can be useful, but only when they explain the 'why', especially in case of complex business logic.
+But if you're using them to describe the 'what', your variable or function names aren't doing their job."

-He suggested a more self-explanatory variable name:
+He slashed a line through the variable name and wrote a new one:

 ```javascript
 var userSelectedVideoQuality = '1080p';
 ```

-"With this name," Professor CodeWise explained, "it's evident that the variable represents the quality of the video chosen by the user.
-It's always a good idea to let your naming conventions do the heavy lifting in terms of explanation."
+"See this name," Colonel CodeWise lectured, "It's clear that this variable represents the quality of the video chosen by the user.
+Remember, GitGood, good naming conventions can save you from a pile of unnecessary explanations."

-### Lesson 4: Nested If Statements
+### Drill 4: Flatten Those Conditionals, Private!

-"Nesting is for birds, not for logic," quipped the Professor, urging simplicity.
+"Nesting is for birds, not for logic," the Colonel bellowed, urging simplicity.
+"Flatten your conditionals, it reduces cognitive complexity!"

 **Before:**